railsgirls/guides.railsgirls.com/_pages/install.md

 ## Possible errors during installation

-### Gem::RemoteFetcher error

-If you get this error when running `rails new railsgirls` or `gem update rails`:

-{% highlight sh %}
-Gem::RemoteFetcher::FetchError: SSL_connect returned=1 errno=0 state=SSLv3 read
-server certificate B: certificate verify failed (https://rubygems.org/gems/i18n-0.6.11.gem)
-{% endhighlight %}

-This means you have an older version of Rubygems and will need to update it manually first verify your Rubygems version

-{% highlight sh %}
-gem -v
-{% endhighlight %}

-If it is lower than `2.6.5` you will need to manually update it:

-First download the [ruby-gems-update gem](https://rubygems.org/gems/rubygems-update-2.6.11.gem).
-Move the file to `c:\\rubygems-update-2.6.11.gem` then run:

-{% highlight sh %}
-gem install --local c:\\rubygems-update-2.6.11.gem
-{% endhighlight %}

-{% highlight sh %}
-update_rubygems --no-document
-{% endhighlight %}

-{% highlight sh %}
-gem uninstall rubygems-update -x
-{% endhighlight %}

-Check your version of rubygems

-{% highlight sh %}
-gem -v
-{% endhighlight %}

-Make sure it is equal or higher than `2.6.11`.
-Re-run the command that was failing previously.

-If you are still running into problems you can always find the latest version of rubygems online at [rubygems.org](https://rubygems.org/pages/download).
-If you click on **GEM** you will get the latest version.

-### During bundle install

-The `Gem::RemoteFetcher::FetchError: SSL_connect` can also occur during the `bundle install` stage when creating a new rails app.

-The error will make mention of [this RailsApps guide](https://railsapps.github.io/openssl-certificate-verify-failed.html).
-What is relevant for Windows users at this point is [this GitHub gist](https://gist.github.com/867550).
-The described manual way has proven to be successful to solve the `bundle install` error.

 ### 'x64_mingw' is not a valid platform Error

 Sometimes you get the following error when running `rails server`: